 This is a list of frequently asked questions by those seeking to use our service:

-We provide one-to-one counselling to adults, either face-to-face, or by telephone, on a wide range of emotional and behavioural problems, including anxiety, stress, depression, trauma, abuse, loss and bereavement, low self-esteem, difficulties in forming or maintaining relationships, anger, guilt, jealousy and procrastination.
+We provide one-to-one counselling to adults (aged 18 and above), either face-to-face, or by telephone, on a wide range of emotional and behavioural problems, including anxiety, stress, depression, trauma, abuse, loss and bereavement, low self-esteem, difficulties in forming or maintaining relationships, anger, guilt, jealousy and procrastination.

 Our service can be categorised as a primary care service, providing counselling for problems such as those listed above.
 Persons struggling with serious or more complex mental health needs (for example, psychosis, anorexia, schizophrenia, chronic alcohol or drug addiction) who require the support of a specialist on that issue, would not be suitable for counselling at this counselling centre.

 We are based in The Church at Carrs Lane building, but our counselling service is not religion based and is suitable for people of all faiths and none.
 Our counsellors use an approach based on Rogerian person-centred values, and integrate a variety of techniques from other therapeutic models to best fit the needs of each individual client.

 Each counselling appointment is for 50 minutes, once a week, and these are offered within the times shown below.
 Please note, you will need to be able to commit to a fixed day and time each week.
 For example, if your first appointment is at 10.00 hours on a Monday, every other appointment you have will be at 10.00 hours on a Monday: